EthanOConnor/streamvis/README.md

 - `--debug`: emit per-poll control summaries (cadence, latency, calls/update) to stderr for tuning.
 - `--min-retry-seconds` (default 60): retry delay if the prediction was early.
 - `--max-retry-seconds` (default 300): ceiling when backing off on errors.
-- `--backfill-hours` (default 0): on startup, optionally backfill this many hours of recent history from USGS IV to seed the cadence learner and charts.
+- `--backfill-hours` (default 6): on startup, backfill this many hours of recent history from USGS IV to seed the cadence learner and charts (0 disables).
 - `--ui-tick-sec` (default 0.15): UI refresh tick in TUI mode; raise this on slow devices/browsers to reduce CPU.
 - `--no-update-alert`: in TUI mode, disable the bell/flash alert when new data is fetched.